 It’s been ages since I last blogged, but I promise you I’ve been beavering away running craft parties and coming up with new designs and themes for you (not sunning myself in the South of France …sigh).

 First up is the superhero cuff.
 Of course, boys like crafting too and I’m keen to include lots of party options for them.
-Keep an eye out for my Superhero ‘Capes, cuffs and masks’ party option which is coming soon, but for the meantime, the cuffs have been added into the Bronze package.
+Keep an eye out for my Superhero ‘Capes, cuffs and masks’ party option which is coming soon, but for the meantime, the cuffs have been added into the Craft Mania Party.
 If you’ve a mix of boys and girls you could choose to have a mixed activity of crowns and cuffs.

-I’d also like to introduce The Sun Catcher.
-Sun Catchers are a lovely option for craft parties, especially in the summer.
-I’ll provide all the high quality materials to produce a masterpiece that can be treasured for years to come.
+I’d also like to introduce my Catching the Sun and Casing your Dreams party.
+Sun catchers are a lovely option for craft parties, especially in the summer.
+I’ll provide all the beautiful materials to produce a masterpiece that can be treasured for years to come.
 The children will be able to add pom poms, tassels and ribbons to their creations to give them extra wow.
-I’ve added the Sun Catchers to the Gold party package.

 So that’s a taster of some ideas I’ve been working on, I hope you like them.
 What would your child choose to make if they had a craft party?
 I’d love to hear from you and discuss your party needs, you can contact me at email@example.com